 Short Circuit Study is the first critical step in determining an electrical distribution system’s available fault currents.
 Per the National Electrical Code, properly rated equipment (new and/or replaced) should be specified to withstand a fault.
 JDRM has streamlined this process and extensive documentation through years of experience.

 A Coordination Study’s goal is to prevent unnecessary loss of power due to a fault in a single piece of equipment.
 Proper sizes and settings of protective devices (circuit breakers, relays, and fuses) are determined in conjunction with the Short Circuit Study results.
-Protective device sizes and/or settings are configured to isolate faults and avoid device tripping due to transform inrush or motor start-ups.
+Protective device sizes and/or settings are configured to isolate faults and avoid device tripping due to transformer inrush or motor start-ups.

 An Arc Flash incident is an explosive release of energy caused by an electrical arc due to a phase to ground or phase to phase fault.
 Arc flashes can and do kill at distances up to 10 feet.

 Arc Flash Hazard awareness and rising injuries prompted OSHA and the National Fire Protection Association to develop standards and regulations pertaining to Electrical Safety in the Workplace (NFPA-70E).
-The requirement for an Arc Flash Hazard Analysis assessment has existed since 1996, but was not enforced by OSHA until 2004.
+The requirement for an Arc Flash Hazard Analysis assessment has existed since 1996 but was not enforced by OSHA until 2004.

 Understanding label information is best accomplished by employee education – (click to Electrical Safe Work Practices for training overview) and completes the circle.

 JDRM Engineering can assist in the maintenance of your Arc Flash Analysis.
 This maintenance service will fulfill the requirements of NFPA-7-E 130.5 for arc flash hazard analysis updates.
-Any time equipment is added, modified or removed from your system the SKM one-line should be updated and the analysis rerun.
+Any time equipment is added, modified, or removed from your system the SKM one-line should be updated and the analysis rerun.
 This is easily accomplished through an Arc Flash Audit Maintenance Service Agreement with JDRM Engineering.

-Call Dave Desjardins, P.E., LEED AP BD+C, Matt Steffin, or Bob Nicholson, CESCP for details: 419-824-2400.
+Call Dave Desjardins, P.E., LEED AP, Matt Steffin, or Bob Nicholson, CESCP for details: 419-824-2400.